 - Submit an application [doc] by December 1 of the junior year.

-- If admitted, enroll in the Junior Honors Seminar (ENGL 494) offered each spring.
-Enrollment in the seminar is waived for those studying abroad in the spring semester or for those completing honors in creative writing, but the December 1 application to the Honors Program is required in either case.
+If admitted, enroll in the one-credit proposal writing workshop with the Director of Honors.
+Enrollment in the workshop is waived for those studying abroad in the spring semester.
+The December 1 application to the Honors Program is still required.

 Stage 2: Junior year: Apply for the Senior Honors Sequence (ENGL 495-496)